Skip to content

 nah update

-Unlocks the hook script, overwrites it with the current version, and re-locks it (chmod 444).
-Also updates the interpreter path and command in agent settings.
+nah update claude unlocks the hook script, overwrites it with the current version, and re-locks it (chmod 444).
+It also updates the interpreter path and command in Claude settings.
+Shell targets regenerate snippets and refresh the managed rc block without duplicating it.

 nah uninstall